 - Foster's Home for Imaginary Friends: In "The Sweet Stench of Success", Bloo is tricked into signing himself into indentured servitude after he hits it big as a corporate mascot, and being locked away by his agent.
 As a last resort, he drops a series of not-so-subtle hints about his treatment during a live performance, including tap-dancing "HELP ME MAC" in Morse code.

-- The Simpsons: In the episode "Marge Gets a Job", Tom Jones (guest-starring playing himself) is kidnapped by Mr Burns and forced to play a private concert for him and Marge.
+- The Simpsons: In "Marge Gets a Job", Tom Jones (guest-starring playing himself) is kidnapped by Mr. Burns and forced to play a private concert for him and Marge.
 He keeps trying to plead secretly with Marge to get him help, but she's too preoccupied to notice.

 - US Navy aviator Jeremiah Denton (later a rear admiral and US senator) was taken prisoner during The Vietnam War, and forced to participate in a press conference by his North Vietnamese captors.
-While on camera, he blinked the word "TORTURE" in Morse code, confirming to the outside world that American POWs were being maltreated.
+While on camera, he blinked the word "TORTURE" in Morse code (managing to pass it off as needing adjustments to the bright lighting), confirming to the outside world that American POWs were being maltreated.